 IDP conducts research on the impact of the program on our students, focusing on the changes to their personal growth, relationships with their peers, and motivation to take collective action.
-This research also helps us evaluate the efficacy of our curricula, and understand the extent of our impact on the Cornell campus climate.
+This research also helps us evaluate the efficacy of our curricula, and understand the extent of our impact on Cornell’s campus climate.

-“The Impact of Unpunished Hate Crimes: When Derogating the Victim Extends into Derogating the Group” in Social Justice Research (2016), 1-21
+“The Impact of Unpunished Hate Crimes: When Derogating the Victim Extends into Derogating the Group”

 Aaron enrolled in EDUC 2610 in freshman year, and was deeply impacted by the course.
 He went on to facilitate the Socioeconomic Status and Gender dialogues throughout his sophomore year.
 IDP triggered Aaron’s interest in intergroup relations, and left such a lasting impact that he went on to work with social psychologist Dr. Winnifred Louis (pictured, left) at the University of Queensland during the summer of his sophomore year.
 His stint in Australia led to an academic publication.